Using libc for GPUs

 Building for NVPTX targets

 The infrastructure is the same as the AMDGPU example.
 However, the NVPTX binary utilities are very limited and must be targeted directly.
-There is no linker support for static libraries so we need to link in the libc.bc bitcode and inform the compiler driver of the file’s contents.
+A utility called clang-nvlink-wrapper instead wraps around the standard link job to give the illusion that nvlink is a functional linker.

 #include <stdio.h>